Heather Rattray

 Heather Rattray is an American actress who has starred in several movies and soap operas.
-Her acting career began when she was 11 years old, when she was discovered by a film producer.

 She has appeared in several family features co-starring with Robert Logan, including Across the Great Divide, Mountain Family Robinson, Suburb in the Wild, and The Sea Gypsies.
-Rattray portrayed Lily Walsh on the soap opera As the World Turns from 1989 to 1993.
-She also had a recurring role on Guiding Light.
+Rattray briefly appeared in the recurring role of Wendy on Guiding Light in 1988 before assuming the role of Lily Walsh on As the World Turns.
+She played Lily from 1989 to 1993.

-Rattray's elder brother, Laird Macintosh (he uses their mother's maiden name), is also an actor.